This post may contain affiliate links. Read my full disclosure policy.

 How to make Peanut Dressing:

-Pour the Peanut Dressing in a sealed jar or salad dressing bottle.
+Pour the dressing into a sealed jar or salad dressing bottle.
 How easy is that?

 Store the Peanut Dressing in the fridge for up to 7 days- a nice thing to have on hand!